 This course will explore the link between physical activity and the major diseases experienced by modern day humans.
 Evidence for and against the potential benefits of physical activity will be reviewed for conditions such as coronary heart disease, cancer, stroke, diabetes, arthritis, low back pain, asthma, infection, high blood cholesterol, high blood pressure, obesity and stress.
-Prerequisites: BIO 1100/L100, CHM 1142/L142 or PHY 2252/L252 or SCI 2233/L233, KHP 3360.
+Prerequisites: Grade of C or better in BIO 1100/L100 and CHM 1142/L142 or PHY 2252/ L252 or SCI 2233/L233, and KHP 3360 or BIO 3347/L347 and BIO 3348/ L348.